Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * Functionality useful for managing CVM state updates, e.g. transaction rollback
 * Language constructs necessary to support Convex Lisp (see below)

 The core system is designed so that these low level capabilities can be easily composed to create higher level capabilities, through composition of data and functions.
+Runtime functions are generally exposed to the CVM in the `convex.core` library.

 At the same time, the capabilities of the runtime system are constrained so that they cannot break the rules of CVM execution necessary for deterministic state updates.
 There is no external IO capability, no ability for non-deterministic behaviour, and no ability to affect CVM state in a way that breaks the security model.
-CVM code is therefore "sandboxed" from the perspective of the Convex system as a whole.
+CVM code is therefore fully "sandboxed" from the perspective of the Convex system as a whole.

+In many cases, the runtime system is optimised for performance - for example, methods to update CVM data structures are implemented in efficient, low level, compiled code.
+Emulating such operations in pure CVM code would be many orders of magnitude slower, so this approach allows us to provide sophisticated, immutable data structures and higher level language features without compromising performance.

 #### Transparent persistence